x

 6. Recruiting respondents for your test

-Once your study setup and pilot test are completed and you want to launch the test, you need to recruit respondents.
-Recruiting respondents for an Unmoderated Testing study is easy.
+Once your study setup and pilot tests are completed and you want to launch the test, you need to recruit respondents.
+Recruiting respondents for unmoderated user testing is easy.
 Simply share a link to the study with your respondents.
-You can use social media like Facebook, Twitter, and LinkedIn to get it to your target or send the link directly to your testers.
+You can use social media like Facebook, Twitter, and LinkedIn to get it to your target audience or send the link directly to your testers.

-Alternatively, you can order respondents form a User Panel, based on your criteria.
-If you have a list of your own respondents from channels like this, you can also upload them to your Own Database within the research tool – a CRM-like tool to help you manage your participant database and send emails with invitations for user tests.
+Alternatively, you can order respondents from a User participant panel, based on specific criteria.
+If you have a list of your own respondents from channels like this, you can also upload them to your Own Database within the study tool – a CRM-like tool to help you manage your participant database and send emails with invitations for user tests.

 In UXtweak you can also convert your website visitors to test participants with Onsite Recruitment Widget.